bsmith89/StrainFacts-manuscript/doc/submission.md

 which we compared our true, observed values to calculate a P-value.

 Pairwise linkage disequilibrium (LD) was calculated as the squared Pearson correlation coefficient across genotypes of dereplicated strains.
+Genome-wide 90th percentile LD, was calculated from a random sample of 20,000 or, if fewer, all available SNP positions.
+To calculate
-To calculate the 90th percentile LD, SNP pairs were binned at either an exact genomic distance or within a window of distances, as indicated.
+the 90th percentile LD profile, SNP pairs were binned at either an exact genomic distance or within a window of distances, as indicated.
 In order to encourage a smooth distance-LD relationship, windows at larger pairwise-distance spanned a larger range.
 Specifically the ith window covers the span